-As an example, let us present an application in which these results are important from the practical standpoint.
-It is possible to design an adaptive MIMO antenna system (also referred to as "automatic antenna tuner"), which automatically adjusts the MIMO matching circuit considered above during emission, to obtain that \mathbf{Z}U is close to \mathbf{Z}{UW} [19]-[21].
+It is possible to design an adaptive MIMO antenna tuning system (also referred to as "automatic antenna tuner"), which automatically adjusts the MIMO matching circuit considered above during emission, to obtain that \mathbf{Z}U is close to \mathbf{Z}{UW} [24]-[27].
 In this context, for time-division duplex (TDD) which uses the same frequency for emission and reception, we can say that Fig. 10 and Fig. 12 relate to the performance of the MIMO matching circuit during emission, versus the operating frequency; and that Fig. 11 and Fig. 13 relate to the performance of the MIMO matching circuit during reception, versus the operating frequency.
-Thus, each MAX and MIN curve in these figures may be regarded as a performance criterion.
+Consequently, each MAX and MIN curve in these figures may be regarded as a performance criterion.
 As regards these criteria, our results show that the performances are the same for emission and reception.
-Consequently, an optimal adjustment for emission, provided by the adaptive MIMO antenna system, is also an optimal adjustment for reception, for these criteria.
+Thus, an optimal adjustment for emission, provided by the adaptive MIMO antenna tuning system, is also an optimal adjustment for reception, for these criteria.
+This is important from a practical standpoint.